liquality/liquality-sdk-demo/README.md

-# Liquality SDK Demo App
+# Liquality SDK Demo app

-A simple create-react-app that showcases the Liquality SDK.
-Here you will find code implementations and examples of the following functions

-- Create wallet & authorization
-- Token & Balances
-- NFTs & Collectibles
-- Swap

-## Run the app

-To start the project locally, run the following commands in the root folder:

-### `npm install`

-### `npm start`
+A demo app for Liquality SDK.
+It demonstrates the usage of all modules of the SDK.